sanity-io/sanity-template-nextjs-clean/README.md

 npm run extract-types
 ```

-This command is running `sanity schema extract --enforce-required-fields` under the hood.
-Learn more about [extracting types](https://www.sanity.io/docs/schema-types#extracting-types).
+This command is running `sanity typegen generate` under the hood.
+Learn more about [generating types](https://www.sanity.io/docs/sanity-typegen).

 ## Deploying the Sanity Studio and Next.js app to production